Uncover hidden connections and causalities in process data & investigate where and why problems occur.

 The steps to run a Root-Cause Analysis are simple:

-- Select any metric that you want to explore (even custom-created)
+- Select any metric that you want to explore (even custom-created, boolean or string metrics)

-- Select some case level attributes which you think can influence the metric
+- Select some case level attributes or custom metrics which you think can influence the metric

 - Start analyzing and continue splitting the dataset to get to the root cause